How to Network for Your MBA Applications (And Why You Should Start Now) + A Free Download

 Networking Directly with Your Target Schools is Important Too

 Even if the some of the folks above are current students or graduates from your target schools, you should also plan to engage with the schools directly.
-A great way to do this is through a campus visit, ideally coordinated through the school so you have a chance to sit in on a class and meet current students in addition to sitting through a presentation from admissions.
+A campus visit is an excellent strategy.
+Coordinate your visit through the school to ensure you can sit in on a class.
+This also allows you to meet current students and attend an admissions presentation.
 Many schools are once again beginning to offer these sessions in person, so check with each of your target programs.

 If a school visit isn’t possible, plan to attend at least one virtual information session or webinar.
-These are great opportunities to hear what the schools believe are their selling points while giving you a chance to ask questions.
-Current students as well as representatives from admissions typically host these events so it’s a great time to initiate a dialogue with a few of them.
-Those conversations could even turn into a follow-up meeting or call, depending on how well you connect.
+These sessions offer a chance to hear a school’s key selling points.
+They also allow you to ask questions directly.
+Current students and admissions officers typically host these events.
+Use this time to initiate a dialogue with them.
+These conversations could even lead to a follow-up meeting or call.
 Not only will engaging with the schools in as many ways as possible help you determine which programs are the right fit for you and why, but it indicates to the admission committee that you’re serious about their program and have made the effort to get to know it.
 Some schools make this a critical part of their admissions decisions so it’s worth putting in the time (i.e., more is more!).

 It’s ultimately up to you to find your own personal style of networking that makes you feel comfortable and authentic, but rest assured that doing this right will only contribute to stronger applications.